yaekobboru/Election_Analysis/README.md

    * There were 369,711 votes cast in the election.
    * The county results were:
      * Jefferson county received 10.5% of the vote and 38,855 number of votes.
-     * Denvercounty received 82.8% of the vote and 306,055 number of votes.
+     * Denver county received 82.8% of the vote and 306,055 number of votes.
      * Arapahoe county received 6.7% of the vote and 24,801 number of votes.
    * Denver was county with the largest number of votes.
    * The candidate results were: